maja-burrack/maja-burrack.github.io/_posts/2025-08-13-causal-machine-learning.md

 If the data is imbalanced, and we choose a relatively simple model for $\hat{\mu}_1(x)$  to prevent overfitting, the model $\hat{\tau}_0(x)$ will be relatively poor (pay attention to the subscripts).
 However, since we have more observations in the control group, the propensity score $\hat{e}(x)$ will be small.
 Thus, $\hat{\tau}_0(x)$ won't influence the final CATE estimate as much.

 ## Endnote
-All three learners are implemented in the python packages [CausalML](https://causalml.readthedocs.io/en/latest/about.html) (from Uber) and [EconML](https://www.pywhy.org/EconML/index.html) (from Microsoft).
+All three meta-learners are implemented in the python packages [CausalML](https://causalml.readthedocs.io/en/latest/about.html) (from Uber) and [EconML](https://www.pywhy.org/EconML/index.html) (from Microsoft).

-Other meta-learners exist, some of which are implemented in one (or both) of the packages.
+Other frameworks exist, some of which are implemented in one (or both) of the packages.
 If you are interested in learning more about them, the package documentation is a good place to start.

 For a more general introduction to causal inference, I would recommend books by Judea Pearl and the online textbook [Causal Inference for the Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html).
 The latter contains a chapter about meta-learners, which describes all three meta-learners mentioned here.